Everest Base Camp Trek with Helicopter Return

 The Cost of Helicopter Return from Gorakshep

-The cost of a Helicopter flight from Gorakshep to Lukla or Kathmandu varies depending on the season and time of the year of your trek.
-During Spring(March-May) and Autumn(Sept-Nov), which is considered to be the peak season for trekking in Nepal, this cost plummets while the price might be high if you happen to be trekking during the off-season, Winter (Dec-Feb) and Summer(June-Aug).
+The cost of a Helicopter flight from Gorakshep to Lukla or Kathmandu varies depending on the season and time of year of your trek.
+Spring(March-May) and Autumn(Sept-Nov) are considered to be the peak seasons for trekking in Nepal.
+The cost plummets during these seasons, while it might be high if you happen to be trekking during the off-season, Winter (Dec-Feb) and Summer(June-Aug).

-This is due to the readily available Chopper at Lukla during the peak seasons and the multiple Charter flights you can hop on your return journey.
+This is due to the readily available Chopper at Lukla during the peak seasons and the multiple charter flights you can hop on during your return journey.
 Please ensure that your flight is booked beforehand for a hassle-free return journey.

 Booking and Service by Company

-Our sophisticated online payment gateway and booking system provides easy access for our customers to craft their vacations here in Nepal.
-We have been a reliable and trustworthy travel partner for Indian Subcontinent for over three decades.
+Our sophisticated online payment gateway and booking system allow our customers to easily craft their vacations in Nepal.
+We have been a reliable travel partner for the Indian Subcontinent for over thirty years.
 Furthermore, our customers’ honest testimonials during this period are a testament to our dedicated team and synergized effort.

-Best Time for Everest Base Camp Trek, Return by Heli
+Best Time for Everest Trek, Return by Heli

 The foothills of the Himalayan belt in Nepal are blessed with a perfect weather pattern for adventure activities almost all year long.
 Nepal’s weather is divided into four seasons: (March, April, and May).
 Summer/Monsoon (June, July, and August), autumn (September, October, and November), and winter (December, January, and February).

-The most favorable time of the year for Traversing to the Base Camp of Everest is spring and autumn because of their pleasant and calm weather.
-Spring can be characterized by the time of the year when the environment blossoms with greenery and flowers after the harsh winter.
+The most favorableĀ times of the year forĀ traveling to Everest’s Base Camp are spring and autumn because of theĀ pleasant and calm weather.
+Spring isĀ characterized by the time of the year when the environment blossoms with greenery and flowers after the harsh winter.
 Autumn generally falls before summer and winter, making it the perfect time for traveling.

 The upper section of the Everest region (beyond Namche Bazaar) lies in a dry and arid area beyond the Himalayas that receives occasional rainfall during the monsoon/summer season (June-August).
 Despite this, visitors may still consider trekking to Everest Base Camp in the summer, although the stunning view of the Everest vista may not be visible due to the monsoon clouds.